-Other dishes include rare-breed pork and locally supplied beef and lamb.
+Other dishes on its daily menu include rare-breed pork and locally supplied beef and lamb.

 The pub admits its secret to its award-winning Sunday roast is having the best local beef from Ryal Farm, lamb from nearby Simonburn served with fresh vegetables, fluffy Yorkshire puddings and real gravy.

 Starters on the Staith House’s menu include the slightly obscure pork and onion scotch egg with house ‘slaw’ priced at just £5.00.